johnrandallia/metabarcode_pipelines/README.md

 # metabarcode_pipelines

-The following tools and worksteps describe multiple ways to preprocess metabarcoding datasets.
+This repository contains scripts for multiple (pre)processing approaches of metabarcoding datasets.
-Here, different (primary) denoising tools are used and each tool is executed with the default denoising stringency, but also 9 different denoising stringencies.
+A series of denoising tools are employed, each evaluated across ten stringency levels.

 ## Installation of working environment and Utilities for quality control and preprocessing of metabarcoding data
 To avoid dependency issues and for easier management of the tools we used miniconda with a new environment.